Welcome to

 Learn electric bass with a local Bath teacher — in person or online, from beginner to advanced.

-Teachers near Bath
+Our Bass Teachers in Bath

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local bass teachers to get started, or search again above to find the nearest bass teacher to you.

 As a guitar teacher, I rely on a depth of experience shaped by years of performing, teaching, and working in diverse professional environments—from classrooms to cruise ships to military ensembles.
 I feel that this background has not only strengthened my musicianship, but also provides a uniquely versatile teaching style that resonates with students of all ages, abilities, and learning preferences.
 I feel that my journey as a school teacher, a cruise-ship guitarist, and a musician in The British Army informs every lesson I teach with a wealth of real-world insight.